uiowa-cs-3210-0001/cs3210-assignments/course-project/README.md

 ### Population statistics

 Collect the population statistics (number of live organisms for each species) on each iteration, allow user to save the accumulated session stats as a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) that can be graphed by 3rd party software (e.g. Excel).

+### Saving/restoring the full state of the ecosystem

+Add an ability to save the full ecosystem state, including current energy levels, regrowth states, etc., to a separate file (complimentary to the map/list of species), and an ability to load the saved state into a new simulation session if it's been provided as one of the command line arguments.

+## Frequently Asked Questions

+### When an animal with 10 energy points is “eaten” by an animal that is at 26 out of 30 max points so it only takes 4 energy points, is the first animal still alive with 6 points or is it dead?

+It's dead.

+### Does an offspring starts its live with a max energy level?

+Yes, but if you do want to introduce a coefficient for this to see how it affects the simulation, please go ahead; I'll take enhancements along these lines into consideration when grading.

+### Does producing an offspring cost any energy?

+No, but see above.

+### Can a species be referenced in a food chain before they've been defined?

+Yes, see, for example, [line 5 of species.txt](input/species.txt#L5).
+This enables us to specify circular food chain dependencies (species A can eat species B and species B can eat species A).

+### Does the order of species in the food chain matter?

+No.

+### What's included in the current ecosystem state when it's printed to console?

+The map is the only absolute requirement, but feel free to print out anything else that you find useful/interesting.
+You can also print the map by default, and add an explicit command to print the extended state.

+### How do the animals choose when and where to move?

+The specific algorithm is up to you, but there is a requirement that the animals will act in their own interest — e.g. if an animal is in danger of being eaten and can avoid it, it should try to; if the animal is running out of energy, it should seek to replenish it; etc. You can still introduce an element of randomness to this — e.g. an animal that is in danger might from time to time get “distracted” and get eaten anyway.